Emergent Manifold Separability during Reasoning in Large Language Models: Silent Chain-of-Thought

 \section{\emph{Silent} Chain-of-Thought}

-As stated in the main text we analyzed the \emph{Silent CoT} setting, where the model is forced to compute the answer without explicitly stating the child nodes' truth value.
-A representative CoT excerpt can be found in Table \ref{tab:silent_cot1}.
+We analyze the \emph{Silent CoT} setting, where the model is forced to compute the answer without explicitly stating the child nodes' truth values.
+A representative CoT excerpt is shown in \cref{tab:silent_cot1}.

-As seen in Figure \ref{fig:silent_cot1}, we see that the manifold capacity of the child node increases during the parent's computation even when the truth values of the child nodes are silenced during the CoT.
+\Cref{fig:silent_cot1} shows that the manifold capacity of the child node increases during the parent's computation even when the truth values of the child nodes are silenced during the CoT.

-Taking a step further, we prompted Ministral to completely silence everything within the line of ``*Logic:'' structural token (Table \ref{tab:silent_cot2}), masking the logic expression, e.g. `` `[05] and [06]' '', with `` `***************' '', which has an equal number of tokens.
-This way, we completely eliminate the possibility of capacity increasing simply due to textual reasons.
+In a stronger variant, we prompt Ministral to silence the entire \texttt{* Logic:} line (\cref{tab:silent_cot2}), replacing a logic expression such as \texttt{[05] and [06]} with \texttt{***************}.
+This removes the explicit textual content from the parent-computation line while preserving the fixed output format.

-We find that the capacity of the child node indeed increases during the solve phase of the parent node, despite the absence of any textual output (\cref{fig:silent_cot2}).
-We find that the accuracy of the nodes closer to the root node is lower than those closer to the leaf nodes.
-This naturally leads to lower capacity closer to the root node, a trend clearly visible in \cref{fig:silent_cot2}, i.e. lower depth (e.g. depth 2) has lower capacity than the higher depth (e.g. depth 5).
-The positive correlation between the capacity and the accuracies is clearly shown in We find that the capacity of the child node indeed increases during the solve phase of the parent node, despite the absence of any textual output (\cref{fig:silent_cot2}).
-We find that the accuracy of the nodes closer to the root node is lower than those closer to the leaf nodes.
-This naturally leads to lower capacity closer to the root node, a trend clearly visible in \cref{fig:silent_cot2}, i.e. lower depth (e.g. depth 2) has lower capacity than the higher depth (e.g. depth 5).
-The positive correlation between the capacity and the accuracies is clearly shown in \cref{fig:silent_cot2_cap_acc}.
-Finally, we also find that the attention map for this case (\cref{fig:silent_cot2_att}) is qualitatively the same as the regular prompt case shown in the main text.
+The child-node capacity still increases during the solve phase of the parent node, despite the absence of explicit textual output in the logic line (\cref{fig:silent_cot2}).
+Nodes closer to the root have lower accuracy than nodes closer to the leaves, which naturally leads to lower capacity near the root; this depth trend is visible in \cref{fig:silent_cot2}, where lower depth (e.g.\ depth 2) has lower capacity than higher depth (e.g.\ depth 5).
+The positive correlation between capacity and accuracy is shown in \cref{fig:silent_cot2_cap_acc}.
+Finally, the attention map in this setting (\cref{fig:silent_cot2_att}) is qualitatively the same as the standard-prompt attention map (\cref{attention}).